 He is Professor Emeritus of International Law, Tilburg University (1965-1998) and Western Cooperation, Leiden University (1985-1995) .
-Since 1994 he is on the faculty of the Phoenix Institute for the Study of Western Institutions at the University of Notre Dame, Indiana U.S.A and since 2008 Visiting Professor of International Relations in the Advanced LLM program in International Law at Leiden University.
+From 1994 - 2009 he was on the faculty of the Phoenix Institute for the Study of Western Institutions at the University of Notre Dame, Indiana U.S.A, and in 2008 - 2011 Visiting Professor of International Relations in the Advanced LLM program in International Law at Leiden University.

 He also served the Foreign Ministry of the Netherlands as a member of the Advisory Commission on International Law (1965-1998).
 In this capacity he was a member of the Delegation to the General Assembly of the United Nations (September-December 1973 and 1975).
 In addition he joined the Advisory Commission on Disarmament and International Security in 1967 and was its Chairman from 1976-1984.

 As Chairman of the Academic Lay Mission Action he participated in the foundation of the Netherlands Organisation for International Assistance (NOVIB) in 1961/62.
 From 1962-1968 he was Chairman of the European Working Group, a European Organisation of young people with Crown Princess Beatrix as President.
 The Group?s history is well- recorded by Peter Bak in Bewogen en Bevlogen. .
 Bakker Amsterdam 2005 and Young, inspired and committed.
 UCL Dutch Studies London 2008 (English translation).